 - Host retreats with past brides

-Here at ShootDotEdit, we chat with wedding photographers worldwide about their success stories after outsourcing photo editing for their photography business.
-Take a look below to learn more about how these photographers have had a positive impact on their businesses after a partnership with a photo editing outsourcing company (ShootDotEdit):
+Here at ShootDotEdit, we connect with and talk to wedding photographers worldwide about their success stories after they outsource photography editing.
+Check out below to learn what they’ve got to say about the positive impact outsourcing has had on their businesses after they partnered with a professional photo editing services company (ShootDotEdit):

 The benefit of having images that are gallery-ready?
 That’s more time that can be used in other parts of the business.

-Sara France built France Photographers with the free time she had from making the decision to outsource photo editing.
-Without a photo editor helping Sara and her associate photographers with their editing, she would not be able to expand to multiple associates in multiple locations.
+Sara France built her brand with the free time she had from making the decision to outsource photo editing.
+Without a photo editor helping Sara and her associate photographers with their editing, she says she would not be able to expand to multiple associates in multiple locations.

-Jared Platt is the Lightroom expert in the photography industry but is an avid proponent of ShootDotEdit.
+Jared Platt is a Lightroom expert in the photography industry but is an avid proponent of outsourcing his photo editing work.
 Why is one of the most efficient people in color correction using and advocating for a company that does the same thing?

-Here’s why:
+Here’s why!
 When Jared sent his first job to ShootDotEdit, he took the time to write an article for a magazine and made an additional profit.
 He could have edited his own photos, but the time he spent writing the article paid him more than editing his own images would (which is $0).
-He made a decision based on ROI, knowing what to say yes to and what to say no to.
+He made a decision based on ROI, knowing what to say yes to and what to outsource.

 As a new business owner, you spend a lot of time thinking about what success looks like.
 What you don’t often think about, though, is what happens when you reach that point.
-Photographing 32 weddings a year, along with engagement and boudoir sessions, was becoming overwhelming for Leeann Marie.
-Extended hours in the office, no time to spend on marketing and sales, and not spending quality time with her husband were not Leeann’s intentions when starting her photography business.
-She needed an out – she found ShootDotEdit as an option for outsourcing photo editing.
+Photographing 32 weddings a year, along with engagement and boudoir sessions, was becoming overwhelming for photographer Leeann Marie.
+Extended hours in the office, no time to spend on marketing and sales, and not spending quality time with her husband were not Leeann’s intentions when she started her photography business.
+She needed a way out and decided to outsource photo editing.